crystal-lang/crystal-book/docs/syntax_and_semantics/annotations/README.md

 # Annotations

 Annotations can be used to add metadata to certain features in the source code.
-Types, methods and instance variables may be annotated.
+Types, methods, instance variables, and method/macro parameters may be annotated.
 User-defined annotations, such as the standard library's [JSON::Field](https://crystal-lang.org/api/JSON/Field.html), are defined using the `annotation` keyword.
 A number of [built-in annotations](built_in_annotations.md) are provided by the compiler.

 Users can define their own annotations using the `annotation` keyword, which works similarly to defining a `class` or `struct`.